frederic-perez/AmE-dictionary/data/idioms.md

 __call on (someone or something)__ _He called on me._
 __call someone names__ :two: To call someone by an abusive or insulting name. _Billy cried when the other kids called him names.
 John was punished for calling his teacher names._ _I wouldn’t call you names._
 __call someone on the carpet__ To call someone before an authority to be scolded or reprimanded.
+__call someone out__ To challenge someone to a fight. _Max wanted to call him out but thought better of it._
 __call up__ _He called up a text from his brother, who asked how the run went._
 __call upon (someone or something)__ _It’s nice when they call upon you and you’re able to go out there and show them._
 __calm before the storm__ :two: A peaceful and quiet period before a period of activity or trouble.